rakyll/statik/example/README.md

 # How to run?

-Run statik on the root of this example project to generate source code with directory contents.
+Run `go generate` to create a statik package that embeds the binary data underneath the public directory.

-	$ statik
+	$ go generate

-Once the <projectPath>/statik package is generated, run the web server:
+Once the statik package is generated, run the web server:

 	$ go run main.go